Accessibility Tools

 After breakfast today, we left the hotel for the short drive through Puno to the pontoon, where a boat took us out onto Lake Titicaca.

-We passed through many small islands, each home to 8 to 15 people.
-As we pulled alongside one island, a party of the Uro women living on the island greeted us with a song & helped us board the reed island.
-They made me think of the welcome the women of Hawaii give visitors (according to the films, I haven't been there yet, but it is on my bucket list).
+We passed through many small islands as we sailed over Lake Titicaca, each home to 8 to 15 people.
+As we pulled alongside one island, a party of the Uro women living on the island greeted us with a song and helped us board the reed island.
+They made me think of the welcome the women of Hawaii give visitors.

 The first thing I noticed was how unstable I felt.
-I could sense the island beneath my feet moving & my mind kept telling me that this was a reed island & wouldn't take my weight.
+I could sense the island beneath my feet moving, and my mind kept telling me that it was a reed island that wouldn't take my weight.
 Bracing myself against my imminent plunge through the reeds into the water below, I made my way to a circle of reed benches in the middle of the small island.
-We all sat down & watched & listened to the ladies here as they described how the island was made & how they lived.
+We all sat down and watched and listened to the ladies here as they described how the island was made and how they lived.

-We watched & listened to a demonstration of how the reed islands & building blocks were constructed.
+We watched and listened to a demonstration of how the reed islands and building blocks were constructed.
 We were told that the reeds were used for lots more than making the islands.
-The base of the white reed is also employed as a food item & because of its chemical makeup; it cleans people's teeth simultaneously.
+The base of the white reed is also employed as a food item, and because of its chemical makeup, it cleans people's teeth simultaneously.
 If this stuff were available in America, the dentists would go broke as the beautiful smiles that the people here have naturally would cost thousands of dollars there.

-We went into the nursery school on the island, where we met a woman who had spent time at university & was unable to get work as she was considered a second-class citizen because she was an Indian from the floating islands.
+We went into the nursery school on the island, where we met a woman who had spent time at university and was unable to get work as she was considered a second-class citizen because she was an Indian from the floating islands.
 Because of this, she set up a nursery school for the children of the islands.
-She introduced us to her class, who sang a few songs for us & they were delighted when we blessed them with our rendition of 'She'll be Coming round the Mountain'.
+She introduced us to her class, who sang a few songs for us, and they were delighted when we blessed them with our rendition of 'She'll be Coming round the Mountain'.

 After visiting the school building, we took a slow ride back through the islands to Puno.
-There are lots of birds flying overhead & swimming in the water.
-The sun was shining, the birds were singing & it was a beautiful day.
+There are lots of birds flying overhead and swimming in the water.
+The sun was shining, the birds were singing, and it was a beautiful day.

-On returning to Puno, many of the people on the tour walked into town for a look around, but walking on the shifting reed beds made my ankle swell up, so I returned with the coach to our hotel & had lunch & a beer before resting my leg for a few hours.
+On returning to Puno, many of the people on the tour walked into town for a look around, but walking on the shifting reed beds made my ankle swell up, so I returned with the coach to our hotel and had lunch and a beer before resting my leg for a few hours.

 0